blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-10/index.md

       - run: git push -f gigalixir HEAD:refs/heads/master
 ```

 Now you're almost done.
-This will deploy new code out to Gigalixir whenever a pull request is _closed and merged_ into master.
+This will deploy new code out to Gigalixir whenever a pull request is _closed and merged_ into `master`.
 Now what about database migrations?

 #### Setting up database migrations to run on release with Distillery

 Distillery has a concept called "hooks".
 These hooks are run at various parts of the application lifecycle.
 There's a wonderful resource on hooks that you can read [here][boot-hooks].

 We're going to utilize a "pre-start" hook to run the database migrations whenever the application is deployed.

-To do so, first we'll add a `ReleaseTasks` module to the application.
+To do so, first we'll add a `ReleaseTasks` module under `./lib/app/release_tasks.ex` to the application.
 Here `MyApp` would be whatever your application name is.

 This file was taken directly from [here][distillery-migrations].
 As mentioned in the aforementioned reference, make sure to put this file under your `lib` folder to ensure it's compiled upon build.